-❖ 3D Dynamic Rotation - F4 and the left-mouse-button
+3D Dynamic Rotation - Shift and the middle-mouse-button

-Hold the F4 function key down and drag with the left-mouse-button to orbit the display.
-The 3D Orbit rim with four handles and the center mark appear on the screen.
-Note that the Common View option is not available when using the F4 quick key.
+Hold the Shift key down and drag with the middle-mouse-button to orbit the display.
+Note that the 3D dynamic rotation can also be activated using the F4 function key and the left-mouse-button.